 The 1951 Geneva Convention relating to the Status of Refugees and Spain's Right of Asylum and Subsidiary Protection Act.

 The world is facing its worst refugee crisis since the Second World War.
 All records were broken in 2014.
 Internal violence, international conflicts and persecution forced nearly 14 million people to leave their homes.
 Of those, 11 million became new, internally displaced persons, and 3 million became new refugees.
 The overall total at the end of 2015 exceeded 65 million people.

 Role of the European Union

 Eighty-six percent of refugees survive in developing regions and countries bordering on Syria, Afghanistan and Somalia.
-The European Union hosts very few in comparison: about 1 million known refugees and more than 800,000 asylum seekers waiting for a response to their application.
+The European Union hosts very few in comparison.
 In the absence of a safe legal passage, more than 1.5 million people seeking protection entered the EU irregularly in 2015.

 This is not just a number.

 They are the defenceless people seeking protection who have died in the Mediterranean sea.

 Memorial for victims

 The lack of legal and safe means of reaching Europe has turned the Mediterranean sea into an enormous mass grave.
 The memorial 'Som i serem ciutat refugi' [a city of refuge, now and always], located at the Barceloneta beach, profiles and pays homage to all victims and is an urgent call for a safe passage to be established.
 Data is to be updated periodically.